- Your State

 Each spring, parents face one of the biggest decisions they can make for their child’s future: What school environment will their child will spend about 1,000 hours in next year?

 Making that decision with confidence starts with knowing what options you have; you may have more school choices than you realize!
 Understanding these options can help you find a school where your child grows and learns to the best of their ability.
-New Hampshire families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+New Hampshire families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most New Hampshire families choose traditional public schools.
 Districts operate these schools, which are free to attend, open to all students, and funded by taxpayers.
 New Hampshire spends, on average, $16,347 per public school student each year.

 In New Hampshire, the state allows each district decides to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 New Hampshire parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
+If the public school of choice is within the same district, transportation is provided.
+If it is in a different school district, parents are responsible for transportation.
 Open enrollment is a valuable form of public school choice because it widens parents options, ensuring that their zip code isn’t the sole determiner of their education.

 Families in New Hampshire have another tuition-free option in charter schools.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with curriculum and learning methods.
 Public charter schools are accountable to authorizing entities, such as colleges or school districts, for results.